cyberwahid01/4.2-Deploying-Active-Directory/README.md

 <img src="https://i.imgur.com/ahrPzd3.png" alt="11"/>
 </p>
 <p>
 12. To enable us to log into our Client Computer as "Jane Doe" we need to assign login details to her account.
-She has been given the logon name "jane_admin" and her password was set in another menu.
+She has been given the login name "jane_admin" and her password was set in another menu.
 </p>
 <br />